together-sc/together/_pages/education.md

 toc: false
 ---

-Putting the young person at the heart of everything we do.
+Putting the young person at the heart of everything we do

 * Working within short time frames
 * Supporting schools to audit their provision